-William Daniels' work revolves around social issues and humanitarian concerns mostly focusing on isolated or weakened communities.
-His past projects have focused on malaria, AIDS and tuberculosis, as well as the aftermaths of the tsunami in Asia and the earthquake in Haiti.
-He has also covered conflict in Libya, Kyrgyzstan and Central African Republic.
+William Daniels' work revolves around social issues and humanitarian concerns, mostly in isolated or weakened communities.
+Past projects have focused on malaria, AIDS and tuberculosis, as well as the aftermaths of the tsunami in Asia and the earthquake in Haiti.
+He has also covered conflict in Libya, Kyrgyzstan, and Central African Republic.
 Daniels’ long-term work on malaria was exhibited on the Pont des Arts bridge in Paris, and in London; his work on the three pandemics was shown in 2011 at the European parliament in Brussels.

-He is represented by the London-based agency Panos Pictures and by the agency Myop in France.
+He is represented by the London-based agency Panos Pictures.